barsoom/ex-remit/README.md

 ## Plan

-- [ ] Styling
 - [ ] Lock down prod access
 - [ ] Gravatars
 - [ ] Get commits via webhook, cause clients to update
 - [ ] Get comments via webhook, cause clients to update
   - [ ] Make separate copies of comments for each person who gets to see it
   - [ ] Include reactions on comments in feed, not just comments proper
-- [ ] Polish settings tab
 - [ ] Settings: nilify blanks
 - [ ] Polish commits view
 - [ ] Comments view
+- [ ] Proper link to oldest commit
+- [ ] Show an indicator when you've been reviewing for a long time
 - [ ] Indicate when a commit is being viewed by someone (Except by its author?)
-- [ ] Highlight commits you're currently reviewing
-- [ ] Show an indicator when you've been reviewing for a long time
-- [ ] Proper link to oldest commit

 Last:
 - [ ] Handle missed messages on reconnection (https://curiosum.dev/blog/elixir-phoenix-liveview-messenger-part-4?)